sayouzone/sayou-fabric/packages/sayou-document/README.md

     * PowerPoint (`.pptx`)
     * Excel (`.xlsx`)
 * **Layout Preservation:** Captures headers, footers (Word), table of contents (PDF), and slide notes (PPTX).
-* **Pluggable OCR:** Easily integrate any OCR engine (like Google Vision) to extract text from scanned PDFs and embedded images.
+* **Pluggable OCR:** Easily integrate any OCR engine to extract text from scanned PDFs and embedded images.
 * **Part of an Ecosystem:** Designed to be the first step, feeding structured data into `sayou-refinery`, `sayou-chunking`, and ultimately `sayou-rag`.

 ## 📦 Installation